veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 ### Admin roles

-Customers can assign users different admin roles depending on how many permissions they want to grant them.
+Customers can assign to users different admin roles depending on how many permissions they want to grant them.

 -   **User Admin** - A User Admin can add, approve, and remove users within a tenant.